ArjayS/vue_fullStack_ecommerce/README.md

 @1:46:20, Creating a database through json object and an array of objects

 @1:48:30, Defining the first endpoint for getting all the products

+@1:49:25, Defining the second endpoint for getting all the products by a specific user in there cart